2005-12-21

 (6) Nominal that-clause as a prepositional object

 When a that-clause is used as the object of a preposition, 'that' usually cannot be omitted.
-But 'that' in can be omitted.
+But 'that' in

 (o) He resembles his father in that he is fond of music.